ThinkUpLLC/ThinkUp/docs/source/install/backup.rst

 -----------------------------------

-If you want to move a single service user's ThinkUp archive to another ThinkUp installation--if, say, your database has become too big and unwieldy, or a user has set up a new ThinkUp installation and want to import their existing archive--you can do that.
+If you want to move a single service user's ThinkUp archive to another ThinkUp installation--if, say, your database has become too big and unwieldy, or a user has set up a new ThinkUp installation and wants to import their existing archive--you can do that.

 Under :doc:`Settings>Application